 Don’t give up yet, though.
 There are a few strategies and funding options worth exploring.

-If you have bad credit and you’re searching for financing, statements like “guaranteed approval” and “no credit check loans” can be very appealing.
-Could a guaranteed business loan be the answer to all of your problems?
+If you have bad credit and you’re searching for financing, ads like “startup business loans for bad credit guaranteed” and “no credit check loans” can be very appealing.

 Not so fast.
 You should exercise extreme caution before you apply for any financing options that sound too good to be true.